DOC3-Deep One Class Classification using Contradictions: One class learning under inductive settings

 \begin{definition} {\normalfont (Inductive Setting)} Given i.i.d training samples from a single class $\mathcal{T}=(\mathbf{x}_i, \; y_i = +1)_{i=1}^n \sim \mathcal{D}_{\mathcal{X}|\mathcal{Y} = +1}^n$, with $\mathbf{x} \in \mathcal{X} \subseteq \Re^d$ and $y \in \mathcal{Y} = \{-1,+1 \}$; estimate a hypothesis $h^*:\mathcal{X} \rightarrow \mathcal{Y}$ from an hypothesis class $\mathcal{H}$ which minimizes,

-where, \\ $\mathcal{D}_{\mathcal{T}}$ is the training distribution (consisting of both classes) \\ $\mathcal{D}_{\mathcal{X}|\mathcal{Y} = +1}$ is class conditional distribution\\ $\mathbbm{1}(\cdot)$ is the indicator function, and \\ $\mathbb{E}_{\mathcal{D}_{\mathcal{T}}}(\cdot)$ is the expectation under training distribution. \end{definition} Note that, the underlying data generation process assumes a two class problem; of which the samples from only one class is available during training.
+$\mathcal{D}_{\mathcal{T}}$ is the training distribution (consisting of both classes) \\ $\mathcal{D}_{\mathcal{X}|\mathcal{Y} = +1}$ is class conditional distribution\\ $\mathbbm{1}(\cdot)$ is the indicator function, and \\ $\mathbb{E}_{\mathcal{D}_{\mathcal{T}}}(\cdot)$ is the expectation under training distribution. \end{definition} Note that, the underlying data generation process assumes a two class problem; of which the samples from only one class is available during training.
 The overall goal is to estimate a model which minimizes the error on the future test data, containing samples from both normal ($y = +1$) and abnormal classes ($y = -1$).
 Typical examples include, AI driven visual inspection of product defects in a manufacturing line; where images or videos of non-defective products are available in abundance.
 The goal is to detect `defective' (abnormal / anomalous) products through visual inspection in manufacturing lines \cite{bergmann2019mvtec,weimer2016design}.
-A popular loss function used in such settings is the large-margin loss introduced in one class $\nu$-SVM \cite{scholkopf2001estimating},
+A popular loss function used in such settings is the $\nu$-SVM loss \cite{scholkopf2001estimating},